wanoz/PanML/README.md

 output = lm.predict('What is the best way to live a healthy lifestyle?', prompt_modifier=prompt_modifier) print(output['text'])
 ```
+###### Note: this is a list where each item is a prompt instruction to added pre (attached before) and/or post (attched after) the query/prompt.
+For example, the first item of pre/post values would be added to the initial query/prompt, and the second item of the pre/post values would be added to the returned LLM response, and the resulting follow-up query/prompt would be automatically sent to the LLM.
+This repeats for the number of items specified in the prompt modifier list - essentially a method of "chaining" a pattern of prompts and responses to LLMs together in a looped manner.

 ```
 # Output
 '\n\nTo live a healthy lifestyle, individuals should eat a variety of healthy foods, exercise regularly, get enough sleep, and avoid tobacco products, excessive alcohol, and other drugs.'